 Switch between input sources

 To switch between input sources on your Mac, do any of the following:

 Use the Input menu: Click the Input menu in the menu bar, then choose an input source.
 If an input source is dimmed, the current app doesn’t support it.

-Use the Caps Lock key: Press the Caps Lock key to switch between a non-Latin input source (such as Chinese or Korean) and a Latin input source (such as French or English).
+Use the Caps Lock key: If you set an option in Input Sources preferences to change input sources by using the Caps Lock key or a dedicated language switching key (for example, “中 / 英” on Chinese – Pinyin and Chinese – Zhuyin keyboards), press the key to switch between a non-Latin input source (such as Chinese or Korean) and a Latin input source (such as French or English).

-To use this method, you must select the “Use Caps Lock to switch to and from” option in the Input Sources pane.
-Choose Apple menu > System Preferences, click Keyboard, then click Input Sources.
+To check your settings in Input Sources preferences, choose Apple menu > System Preferences, click Keyboard, then click Input Sources.

 When you add input sources, those languages are automatically added to the list of preferred languages in Language & Region preferences; you can set your Mac to use one of those languages.

 When you choose an input source that doesn’t match your keyboard, the keys you see and press on your keyboard may be different from the characters that are displayed when you type.
 To see which keys to press, use the Keyboard Viewer.